Angelina Jolie shoots a movie with a renowned Argentine actor

 The place dead line reported that the film began initial photography at the southern Italy and Rome, since those are the locations where the plot of the book takes place.
 Regarding the cast, it is only known that Salma Hayek and Demián Bichir will be the protagonists of this story.

 “Being directed by Angelina is a dream come true.
 I have been a fan of his work as a filmmaker for many years.
-And as if that were not enough, I am also lucky enough to work with two great friends, Angelina and Demián Bichir,” Hayek said to confirm the news.
+And as if that weren’t enough, I’m also lucky enough to work with two great friends, Angelina and Demián Bichir,” Hayek said to confirm the news.